|

 make things right with God.
 These booklets were filled with scriptures and

+explanations that finally started making sense to me.
 I carefully read through the steps to becoming a

 Christian.
 So this is what my sister meant about "accepting Christ."
 I needed to